civitai/civitai/src/static-content/clubs.md

 ---
-title: Clubs temporarily disabled
+title: Clubs disabled permenantly
 ---

-The day after releasing Clubs, we made an [open call for feedback](https://civitai.com/articles/3636/call-for-feedback-on-sustainable-community-development) about how to help make the community sustainable in a way that works.

-We received your feedback loud and clear about the perceived dangers of what a program like Clubs could lead to and have disabled them while they get a full rework.

-Aspects of the clubs system have obvious pro's such as serving as a gathering place for like-minded community engagement and creator support, however it was clear Clubs in its current form was the wrong way to implement it.
-Instead, Clubs will become user led sections of the site where users can freely share their resources, content  and ideas (think Sub-Reddits on Reddit).
-Meanwhile we'll be introducing other, more transparent ways for creators to get support from their fans.
+We've heard you.
+Based on your insightful feedback ([see here](https://civitai.com/articles/3636)), we've decided to permanently disable the Clubs feature.
+Your concerns about the potential pitfalls of Clubs were well-founded, and we're taking action.

+While Clubs had its benefits, such as fostering community engagement and support for creators, we acknowledge that it wasn't the right approach for Civitai.

+For those who've invested in Clubs, we've got you covered:
-If you're already a member of a club you'll be refunded your Buzz spent in full, if you bought Buzz that was then spent on a club membership you can contact us at support@civitai.com for a refund.
+- If you're currently a club member, expect a full Buzz refund.
+- If you purchased Buzz for club membership, please reach out to us at support@civitai.com for a refund.

-We love this community and hope to share our plans to better it in the next few days.
+Looking ahead, we're excited about new ways to support both our community and creators sustainably.
+Check out [our latest article](https://civitai.com/articles/3694) detailing our future plans.
+The article includes a survey that will help shape the future of Civitai, so please take a moment to review it and then take the survey.

+Thank you for being a part of this journey.
+Let's continue to shape Civitai together.